jamestq/fcc-backend-project/README.md

 Refer to the link http://3.27.45.147/ for the demo

+**NOTE**:
-(NOTE: the webpage can only be accessed with an insecured http connection - use an Incognito/Private window of your browser and DO NOT enter any private information)
+- The webpage can only be accessed with an insecured http connection as Let's Encrypt does not certify AWS domains.
+- Use an Incognito/Private window of your browser and DO NOT enter any private information

 Alternatively, to run locally on your machine, ensure that Node >15.8.0 is installed, and type the following codes to your terminal
 ```